wdi-sg/draw-this/README.md

 ```

 ### further
-When your program first runs, set the ability to enter the character or emoji that your program will draw with.
+When your program first runs, ask the user what character or emoji that your program will use to draw, for all commands.

 ### further
 Add the ability to draw triangles.